intel-retail/automated-vending/docs_src/phases/phase1.md

 <p align="center">
     <img src="../images/stocker.png">
 </p>

+For visualization purposes, the CV inference service serves the post-processed images over http.
+Open <a href="http://127.0.0.1:9005" target=_blank>http://127.0.0.1:9005</a> on your web browser to observe how products are being added or removed to the cooler.

 !!! warning
     **This sequence of events is time-sensitive.
 Once started, you must continue the sequence.**